 I was walking across a parking lot on the campus where I was completing my graduate counseling degree.
-It was the middle of the day, and I was leaving my clinical counseling internship where I had just met with a student who had a dangerous eating disorder, but I couldn’t hospitalize her because she wasn’t sick enough (isn’t that crazy?!).
-Anyway, I was going to my bridge job, which was working in the career center at the same university where I was finishing that clinical internship, and I could feel my jaw unclenching and the weight of that earlier client lifting from my shoulders as I anticipated meeting with students to review their resumes and discuss their career goals.
+It was the middle of the day, and I was leaving my clinical counseling internship where I had just met with a student who had a dangerous eating disorder, but I couldn’t hospitalize her because she wasn’t sick enough.
+I sincerely felt the weight of her pain on my shoulders.
+I was going to my bridge job, which was working in the career center at the same university where I was finishing that clinical internship, and I could feel my jaw unclenching and the weight of that earlier client lifting from my shoulders as I anticipated meeting with students to review their resumes and discuss their career goals.

 It was a moment when the contrast between what I had planned and charted on my own career map was so diametrically opposed to the path that I actually wanted that it stunned me.
 I took a hard turn in that moment back in in 2011, and I committed to specializing in career exploration and growth as a career coach – I’ve immersed myself in career work ever since, and do you know what – it still energizes me in the same way.

 - Recognition of the siren song of a well-drawn career map and how the myth of what we should do (due to the sunk cost, others’ expectations, what looks like security, etc.) can pull us back to what looks like a safe route.

 - The ability to empathize with and recognize gremlins, saboteurs and inner critics that can get in the way of the work we’re meant to do.

 - Understanding that there’s not always a salaried position that’s suited for everyone and practical knowledge about building a business around what lights us up.

 I embrace and cultivate community.
 None of us can go it alone, and I think the synergy and companionship that comes from walking alongside fellow travelers is essential to the process of career change.
 Some places in my life where I’m in community: